Restraining Orders (Injunctions)

 Your abuser may monitor your internet use.
 If you have reason to believe your computer is not secure, you may wish to use a computer your abuser does not access.
-If your abuser has access to your computer, follow steps to
+If your abuser has access to your computer, follow steps to delete your browsing history.

 An Injunction for Protection is a Court Order, often referred to as a restraining order, that places restrictions on an individual who has allegedly committed acts or made threats of violence against another individual.